Origin and History

 In March 1758, during the Winter offensive of Ferdinand of Brunswick, the regiment was part of the French garrison of Minden which was attacked by an Allied corps led by General Kilmanseg.
 On March 15, the garrison of Minden surrendered without opposing any serious resistance.
 The regiment was later exchanged and sent back to France to guard the French coasts.

 In 1761, the regiment took part in the defence of Belle-Isle against a British amphibious force.
 After the surrender of the island, it was transferred to Germany.
-On July 16, it was present at the Battle of Vellinghausen where it formed part of the Reserve Corps under Prince de Condé.
+By June 1, it had joined the Army of the Lower Rhine.
+On July 16, it was present at the Battle of Vellinghausen where it formed part of the first line of Soubise's infantry.
+By July 25, it was attached to de Muy's corps.

 At the end of the war, the regiment was stationed in Nîmes.